Laptopmini/PorschePi/README.md

 - If you still need to adjust your screen orientation, do the following
   - [Power] -> [Exit] out of OpenAuto
   - Go to `Screen Configuration`, `Configure`, `Screens`, `HDMI-1`, `Orientation`
-  - Using the "Rotate Touch" button behind the screen, press for until you see a green flash to rotate the touch
+  - Using the "Rotate Touch" button behind the screen, press until you see a green flash to rotate the touch.
+Repeat as necessary.

 ### Bluetooth Remote